pvpscript/kafkastreams/README.md

 # Kafka Streams: Scratching The Surface
-A repository containing everything I used for my Kafka Streams presentation
+A repository containing everything I used for my Kafka Streams presentation at Cora

+# What
+The following instructions are a guide of how to setup the `kafkastreams` application present in this very repository, in order to run some tests for yourself and see how a Kafka broker behave by manually running command line scripts to feed data to it or read data from it.

+At the end, there's a section for `ksqlDB` that uses the same broker as above, which can be used to test the basic concepts of `ksqlDB` and understand where and why it can be useful for your real world application.

+Mind you, this is a very basic introduction of **Kafka Streams** and **ksqlDB**.
+For a deeper understaing, check the [references](#references) section at the bottom of the page.

 # 1. Setting up
 In order to set up the environment and run tests, just follow the steps below: